Naturally Sweetened Pumpkin Protein Balls

 Step 2: Next, roll the pumpkin mixture into small balls, about 1 1/2 tablespoons in size each.

-Store in the fridge or in the freezer until you’re ready to enjoy them!
+Store in the fridge or freezer until you’re ready to enjoy them!

 A glass bowl filled with round, golden-brown pumpkin protein balls.
 The texture appears soft and slightly speckled, suggesting a delicious, healthy snack.